Our Community

 In mixed level classes the beginners miss out on the basics, and the experienced students get held back.

-It is a terrible business model, but provides a great learning environment, so our teachers and students prefer it this way.
+This means everyone can learn at their level, and as it provides a great learning environment our teachers and students prefer it this way.

 Do you have an area to change?